o6ert/Soko_Obert/README.md

 ### Hi there 👋,

-I'm Obert from Zambia, I do Web Development and Programming.
+I'm a Web Developer and Programmer from Lusaka, Zambia.

 ## Skills and Experience:
 - ♯ C#.